The Impact Of Binge Eating Disorder On Mental Health

 And I’ll split this into two segments – the immediate and short-term impact and then the longer-term impact.

-It can be difficult to separate out the mental and physical impact as eating disorders are mental health conditions that manifest physically.
+It can be difficult to separate out the mental and physical impacts as eating disorders are mental health conditions that manifest physically.
 And then the mental side will have a physical impact.
 But I will try to focus on the mental health side.

 Short-Term Or Immediate Impact Of Binge Eating Disorder